 Having a Positive Support Network

-Do not expect to live a positive life if negative people surround you.
+Do not expect to live a positive and healthy life if negative people surround you.
 If you want to be more confident, identify positive friends that you admire and ask them to help you.

 As you spend more time with positive people, your life starts to change for the better.
 There are times it could be necessary to move and change your surrounding if you are surrounded with negative people all the time.